 In this article, our team at Boom & Bucket rounds up the top 10 key insights from this year's ENR FutureTech conference for anyone who wasn't able to attend.

-On the last day of the conference, Steve Jones from Dodge Data & Analytics provided a quick economic overview of some key economic trends impacting the construction industry.
+On the last day of the conference, Steve Jones from Dodge Data & Analytics provided a quick economic overview of some top construction technology trends and key economic trends impacting the construction industry.
 Some noteworthy data points include:

 Construction starts in the United States will grow 9% year over year in 2022 to over $1 Trillion.